opisano/opisano.github.io/_posts/2025-04-24-non-null-pointer.markdown

 # Assignment operator

 What if we want to change the value of the pointer ?
-We need to overload the assignement operator for both nullable and non-nullable variants.
+We need to overload the assignment operator for both nullable and non-nullable variants.
 These two functions must only be defined if the pointer is mutable, otherwise, it would cause a compilation error.
 This can be checked by `static if` (compile-time if).

 Mutability is checked via the `isMutable` trait, which evaluates to `true` for mutable pointers and `false` for `const` or `immutable` pointers.